 Symptoms of COVID-19 and medication adverse event symptoms may overlap and can be difficult to disentangle.
-Trends in the prevalence in the severity of symptoms between Usual Care and antiviral agent arms will be compared, for evidence of increased severity of measured symptoms in those randomised to receive study antiviral agents.
+Trends in the prevalence in the severity of symptoms between Usual Care and antiviral agent arms will be compared, for evidence of increased severity of measured symptoms in those randomised to receive trial antiviral agents.

-i.
+4.1.1.
 AE reporting

-For each antiviral agent, we will collect the AEs if and when specified in the relevant ISA.
-AEs will be monitored from the start of treatment for the 28-day trial duration, unless otherwise specified in the ISA, and assessed by a clinician (independent from the Sponsor) for causality and severity (definitions below).
+For each antiviral agent, we will only collect AEs (other than those pre-specified symptoms collected via the participant diaries) if and when specified in the relevant ISA.
+If there is a requirement to collect AEs or specific AEs for an antiviral agent these will be monitored from the start of treatment for the 28-day trial duration, unless otherwise specified in the ISA, and assessed by a clinician (independent from the Sponsor) for causality and severity (definitions below).

 Participants will be free to withdraw from taking the antiviral if they perceive they have an intolerable AE.
-Participants will also be provided with a Trial Wallet Emergency Card detailing potential side-effects and a 24-hour contact telephone line, answered by a clinical team, enabling them to report AEs they experience whilst taking the drug.
+Participants will also be provided with a Participant Card detailing potential side-effects and a and a Wallet Emergency Card with 24-hour contact telephone line, answered by a clinical team, enabling them to report AEs they experience whilst taking the drug.
 This card will also alert hospital clinicians about trial participation, should a participant be admitted to hospital.
 In the event of a medical emergency, trial participants will be instructed to show this card to the clinician they see.
 Based on clinical judgement, the clinician may contact the participant directly within 24 hrs of becoming aware of an AE reported in their daily diary or on the Freephone number, to advise the participant on the appropriate clinical care.

-ii.
-AE Severity Assessment (for assessing clinician)
+4.1.2 AE Severity assessment (for assessing clinician)